 - 9 times your average weekly benefit amount; or

 Not everyone qualifies for the full 9 weeks of benefits.
-Fifty percent of your final maximum benefits payable on your regular claim may result in less than 9 weeks of additional EUC.
-Tier 3 benefits are available only if the unemployment rate in Washington remains high at the time you run out of tier 2.
+Thirty-five percent of your final maximum benefits payable on your regular claim may result in less than 9 weeks of additional EUC.
+Tier 3 benefits are available only to individuals who finish tier 2 prior to Aug.
+11, 2013.

 To estimate the amount of your benefit reduction due to the federal sequester, multiply your pre-sequester weekly benefit (the amount you received while on regular benefits) by 0.7892: pre-sequester weekly benefit x 0.7892 = new weekly benefit amount.
 We will mail you a "Statement of Wages and Hours" after we set up your EUC claim - and another when we recalculate your benefits to deduct the sequester reduction (if it applies to you).
 The statement will provide full details about your weekly benefit and the total amount available to you within the EUC tier.

-The "Statement of Wages and Hours" I received in the mail states that I am not eligible.
+The "Statement of Wages and Hours" I received in the mail states that I am not eligible for EUC.
 Why don’t I qualify?